waiterorg/Django-Personal-Blog/README.md

-Personal blog web application.

-the first personal blog from waiter.

-for see this web application clone repository pip install requirements.txt execute this command in cmd --> 'python manage.py runserver'

 # Django-Personal-Blog
 django personal blog is a application which you can share your thought and knowledge and write articles in this webapp.